CentOS/CentOS-Dockerfiles/README.md

 Each Dockerfile should contain a README that includes the following:

- * Version of Docker that it was built/tested against
+ * Version of CentOS and Docker that it was built/tested against
  * Instructions for building the Docker image

 --